 Ensure that all stakeholders and members of the workforce are aware of their role in the planned changes of the ICPs and the impact for service users.

-Foster an appreciation of the value of the, individuals teams, and workforce involved in the Clinical and Integrated care programmes through recognition of successes and achievements in all relevant communications.
+Foster an appreciation of the value of the individuals teams and workforce involved in the Clinical and Integrated care programmes through recognition of successes and achievements in all relevant communications.